HOME | PDF |

 Abstract

-Both surgical and medicinal alternatives are accepted in practice, but their clinical effectiveness, costs, and patient experiences differ, making it difficult to determine which technique is preferable.
+Surgical and medicinal alternatives are accepted for early abortion.
+However, their clinical effectiveness, costs and patient experiences differ to determine a preferable method.
 Therefore, it is of interest to evaluate the oral and surgical procedure for mifepristone and vaginal misoprostol in early abortion.
-150 patients were divided equally for 2 different treatment i.e. surgical & oral and were evaluated on the basis of questionnaire, clinically and lab investigations.
-We found that, post-operative outcome for women in both the groups showed non- significant difference among them as almost the same good result is been obtained from either method.
-Therefore any of the above methods can be used to treat the patients according to our study results but to validate it furthermore longitudinal studies are encouraged.
+Hence, 150 patients were divided equally for surgical and oral methods to evaluate on the basis of questionnaire and clinical investigations.
+Data shows that post-operative outcome for women in both the groups showed non-significant difference among them requiring further longitudinal studies.

 Keywords